wacind/VoiceRecognition/README.md

 ## Setup and Tips:
 1. When adding words to the configuration, make sure there are no spaces before each phrase
+2. Make sure that the phrases or words you intend to use are not in your 'filler' word list
+3. Make sure the word or phrases used as events match what you enter into the configuration including the case of the word or phrase
-2. I have provided two example eventghost trees.
+4. I have provided two example eventghost trees.
 The first one is pretty straight forward The second one is the example that came with Maikhorma's plugin.
 It makes use of first identifying a prefix.
 It may provide better accuracy but in my experience it was much slower
-3. The plugin has a 'logging' option that will log out each recognized phrase and what the Speech Engine believes the confidence level is.
+5. The plugin has a 'logging' option that will log out each recognized phrase and what the Speech Engine believes the confidence level is.
 This should help you determine what confidence levels to use.
+6. You can add words or phrases to the filler words section.
+These are false positive words to help eliminate commonly spoken but not used words in eventghost.
+Make sure that any words or phrases you intend to use as events are not part of the filler words
-4. Go through the Microsoft speech recognition training.
+7. Go through the Microsoft speech recognition training.
 You can also add words and phrases to the microsoft voice recognition engine.

 ## Microphones:
 - I find the best results from the non-usb analog microphones.
 Personally, I bought a 3-pack of these and using an audio-splitter cable spread these around my living room (http://www.amazon.com/gp/product/B005DJOI8I/) - they are cheep and get the job done.